 An inspection as part of a preventive maintenance scheme or scheduled service is not a Thorough Examination.
 Other inspections carried out by a variety of specialists may, or may not, be Thorough Examinations.

-As BITA’s Guidance Note GN28, Thorough Examination and Safety Inspections of Industrial Lift Trucks, explains, competent persons carrying out thorough examination and safety inspections should meet the requirements of BS EN ISO 17020:2004.
+BITA’s Guidance Note GN28, Thorough Examination and Safety Inspections of Industrial Lift Trucks, explain that competent persons carrying out thorough examination and safety inspections should meet the requirements of BS EN ISO 17020:2004.

-However, until quite recently there was no national scheme to oversee the provision of Thorough Examinations and ensure consistent high standards among providers.
-Thus it was a huge step forwards when BITA joined forces with the Fork Lift Truck Association to create Consolidated Fork Truck Services Ltd, a jointly owned company that has developed and continues to administer the industry’s first national accreditation scheme for Thorough Examination.
+BITA joined forces with the Fork Lift Truck Association to create Consolidated Fork Truck Services Ltd, a jointly owned company that developed and continues to administer the industry’s first national accreditation scheme for Thorough Examination.

 For peace of mind and full legal compliance, operators can choose a Thorough Examination provider accredited by the CFTS Thorough Examination scheme.
 Companies accredited by CFTS are obliged under their stringent procedural code to provide: